ros2/ros2_documentation/source/Contributing-To-ROS.rst

 **Ready to contribute?**

-* Join an ongoing discussion, and share your thoughts: `Open Robotics Discourse <https://discourse.openrobotics.org/c/ros/ros-general/8 />`__
+* Join an ongoing discussion, and share your thoughts: `Open Robotics Discourse <https://discourse.openrobotics.org/c/ros/111/>`__
-  (QUESTION FOR THE REVIEWER: Is this the best place to link to?)

 Suggest a feature
 ^^^^^^^^^^^^^^^^^